OpenNebula/addon-storpool/docs/resizeCpuMem.md

 ## Configuration

 To trigger the reconfiguration of the domain XML:

 * Set *T_VCPU_MAX* to enable VCPU hotplug
 * Set *T_MEMORY_MAX* to enable Memory hotplug

 ## Usage

-After a VM is restarted and the new domain XML configuration is in place.
+After a VM is restarted and the new domain XML configuration is in place it is possible to change the number of VCPUs and the size of the VM Memory.

 ### VCPU change